jasparm/myportfolio/content/blog/run-cn.md

 ---

 Anyway, I will keep working on the project, improving the visualisation and automation of data transfer, as well as running more.

+---

+**10/03/2023**
+It's been a few weeks.
+There was point a week back where my knee was hurting quite badly, I think because of the amount of running on concrete, which I am not used to.
+But, after a bit of rest, I am back running.
+Today I started filling out some of the empty space on the map, doing zig zags, getting every street.
+My knee felt a lot better.